User Guide

 Working with Multiple Monitors

-WireframeSketcher has very flexible user interface that lets you organize it in many ways.
+WireframeSketcher has a very flexible user interface that lets you organize it in many ways.
 To take advantage of multiple monitors you can do the following things:

 top